hypo69/hypo/pytest/gemini/src/endpoints/bots/readme.ru.md

 **Explanation and Improvements:**

 1. **Placeholder Code:** The provided code description doesn't contain Python code.
 This solution includes a `Bot` class as a placeholder.
 Replace this with your actual bot code.
-Crucially, I've added basic methods (`send_message`, `process_voice_message`, `process_document`) that illustrate how to test these functions.
+Crucially, I've added basic methods (`send_message`, `process_voice_message`, `process_document`) that illuStarte how to test these functions.

 2. **Dummy Fixture:**  A `bot_token` fixture is provided.
 In a real-world scenario, replace this with actual token retrieval logic from a configuration file or database.